+44 (0) 1634 202 101

 Safeguarding overview

 In basic terms, organisations are accountable for the safety and well-being of service users.
-That means an organisation must be a safe space, free of the threat of physical, sexual and emotional harm for children and vulnerable adults.
+That means an organisation must deliver a safe space, free of the threat of physical, sexual and emotional harm for children and vulnerable adults.
 It should also be free of discrimination and other harmful influences.

 Safeguarding also considers the safety of service users in the outside world.
 That means that employers must remain diligent to any signs of abuse in a family setting, for instance.